Bangladeshi passport: Passport holder identity

 All information is printed in English using a dot matrix printer and, in the case of the machine readable passport, it is then signed by the appropriate officer of the issuing authority.
 In the newly issued e-passport, it is laser printed and used to be authenticated with a QR code.
 From February 6, 2023, the QR Code is no longer printed on the page.
 Inside the back cover of the e-passport an embossed image of the Jatiyo Sangshad Bhaban, National Parliament of Bangladesh, is displayed with a quotation in English by Louis I Kahn, who is the architect of the complex.

 Visa requirements

 As of 20 February 2025, Bangladeshi citizens who hold regular or ordinary Bangladeshi passports have visa free or visa on arrival access to 42 countries and territories, ranking the Bangladeshi passport 93rd in terms of travel freedom according to the Henley Passport Index.
 Bangladeshi citizens who hold Diplomatic passports or Official passports of Bangladesh have visa free or visa on arrival access to many more countries.
-Previously, Bangladeshi passports were not valid for travel to Taiwan and South Africa but that has long changed.
+Previously, Bangladeshi passports were not valid for travel to Rhodesia, Taiwan and South Africa but that has long changed.